HackerSushant76/fundu/README.md

 - **/addpost** => to add a post
 - **/getcomments** => get all the comments
 - **/addcomment** => to post a comment

+## queries for pagination , sorting and fitering
+ - use `page` for pagination. `page` should be greater than 1
+ - use `sort` for sorting.
+It recives `asc` and `desc` for ascending and descending order by user's name.

 ## Tech Stack
 <p>